WinstonHuTiger/BraSyn_tutorial/README.md

 conda install pytorch==2.1.2 torchvision==0.16.2 torchaudio==2.1.2 pytorch-cuda=11.8 -c pytorch -c nvidia
 ```

 The minimum Pytorch version requirement is 1.9.0.
-If you want to install other version, please refer to [Pytorch installing docs](https://pytorch.org/get-started/previous-versions/).
+If you want to install other version (your CUDA version is much lower than 11.8), please refer to [Pytorch installing docs](https://pytorch.org/get-started/previous-versions/).

 Then please install other dependencies by the following command: